 Dunneback’s full time clinical focus is working with children and adolescents with Type 1 diabetes.
 She is particularly interested in how the use of technology may reduce the burden of care that families face when their child has diabetes.
 Use of research to help facilitate the transition from parental care of the child’s diabetes, to the adolescent becoming independent in diabetes self-management, is especially important to her clinical role.

 Dunneback received her Bachelor of Science in Nursing from Michigan State University, and her Master of Science in Nursing from Wayne State University.
 She has been in practice for the past 36 years, caring for children in inpatient and outpatient clinical settings.
 She has 22 years of experience as a pediatric nurse practitioner, which includes educating parents and children about diabetes and diabetes self-care.

-Dr. Shelia R. Cotten is the Director of the Sparrow/MSU Center for Innovation and Research, the Director of Trifecta, and a Professor in the Department of Media and Information at Michigan State University.
+Dr. Shelia R. Cotten, PhD, is a Professor in the Department of Media and Information at Michigan State University.